BishopFox/bfinject/README.md

 Not all was lost though, because Levin hinted at another means of shared library injection:
 `Arbitrary Dylib loading works.
 NO, CYDIA SUBSTRATE WON'T. Not my problem - @Saurik owns this one`

-Yeah well, nobody owned it.
+Yeah well, despite some work on Electra and random forks of Ian Beer's exploit, nobody has come up with a nice, simple way of injecting arbitrary dylibs into App Store apps.
 So I decided to kill two birds with one stone: brush up my ROP on arm64 and build an injection framework to bring back our favorite toys.
 And here we are.

 ## Ok, really.
 How does it work?
 It side-loads a self-signed .dylib into a running Apple-signed App Store app.

 ### Three main challenges
 * Attach to another process and manipulate it.
-Easy: tfp0 gives us task_for_pid() for any App Store process.
+Easy: we get this for free with LiberiOS.
-* Execute code in the attached process.
+* Execute arbitrary code in the attached process.
 Hard.
-Non-exec stack, heap, everything; kernel virtual memory protection against setting VM_PROT_EXECUTE on a page if it's ever been VM_PROT_WRITE.
-We're left with thread manipulation and ROP tricks, but that's enough.
+Non-exec stack, heap, everything; kernel virtual memory protection against setting VM_PROT_EXECUTE on a page if it's ever been VM_PROT_WRITE, yadda yadda.
+We're left with thread manipulation and ROP tricks, but that's enough to do the job.
 * Load a self-signed library into an Apple-signed process.
 Turns out quite easy with a small trick.

 ### Attach to another process